 I am a DCAA consultant specializing in DCAA audits.
-As a former DCAA auditor I have 29 years experience as a DCAA auditor, CPA, consultant, controller, and CFO.
+As a former DCAA auditor I have 29 years experience as a DCAA auditor, consultant, controller, and CFO.
 I advise government contractor clients on DCAA audit subjects and offer the following introduction to DCAA audits.

 The Defense Contract Audit Agency is an agency within the Department of Defense that conducts contract audits for the Department of Defense and civilian federal government agencies.
 These agencies, known as procurement agencies, generally request these audits; however, some audits are performed at the initiative of DCAA such as incurred cost audits.